tonyhallett/StylableFindFlowDocumentReader/README.md

 There are two ways to use this control.

-1. Use the restyle functionality.
-   ... todo
-2. Set the FindToolbarContent property in xaml and bind to the properties of the FindToolBarViewModel.
+1. Set the FindToolbarContent property in xaml and bind to the properties of the FindToolBarViewModel.

+The DataContext of the FindRestylingFlowDocumentReader is the OriginalDataContext of the FindToolBarViewModel.

 Controls are provided for the parts of the find toolbar and are pretty much the same as the original.